lqo-l/lqo-l.github.io/README.md

-This is a blog project based on github Pages.
+This is a blog project based on github Pages for fun.